sweetpea-org/sweetpea-py/docs/_source/api/factors.rst

 .. class:: sweetpea.DerivedLevel(name, derivation, weight=1)

               Creates a derived level, which depends on the levels of other factors in a design.
+All derived levels for one factor must use compatible derivations as described in :ref:`derivations`.

               :param name: the level's name, which can be any value
               :param derivation: a condition on other factors' levels; see